 Day trip 3: Bar, Budva & Sveti Stefan

 Montenegro’s coast offers charming old towns with majestic mountains in the background.
 The scenic bus rides between the towns offer stunning views on the blue ocean.
-Personally, I found the journey more spectacular than the crowded towns.
+Personally, I found the journey more spectacular than the towns itself.
+Beautiful as they might be, they are also extremely crowded.

 The modern ports of Budva and Bar were uninspiring with resorts, souvenir shops and the typical beach tourists.
 You will have to make a bit of an effort to find beauty here, but in Montenegro it is never far away.